dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 **sideCars** - Specification for CSI sidecar containers.

-**authSecret** - Name of the secret holding credentials for use by the driver.
-If not specified, the default secret *-creds must exist in the same namespace as driver.

 **tlsCertSecret** - Name of the TLS cert secret for use by the driver.
 If not specified, a secret *-certs must exist in the namespace as driver.

 **tolerations** - List of tolerations which should be applied to the driver StatefulSet/Deployment and DaemonSet.
 It should be set separately in the controller and node sections if you want separate set of tolerations for them.